Learning Mixtures of Linear Dynamical Systems via Hybrid Tensor-EM Method: Introduction

-Here, we propose a hybrid Tensor-EM framework that strategically combines global initialization with local refinement for MoLDS.
-We first apply tensor decomposition based on \emph{Simultaneous Matrix Diagonalization} (SMD) to obtain stable and accurate initial estimates.
-We then use these estimates to initialize a full \emph{Kalman Filter–Smoother EM} procedure, which refines all parameters through closed-form updates.
-This hybrid approach harnesses the global identifiability of tensor methods for robust initialization, while leveraging EM's superior local optimization, to achieve both reliability and accuracy.
+Here, we propose a hybrid Tensor-EM framework that strategically combines global initialization with local refinement of these two methods.
+We first apply tensor decomposition based on Simultaneous Matrix Diagonalization (SMD) \citep{kuleshov2015tensor} to obtain stable and accurate initial estimates.
+We then use these estimates to initialize a full Kalman filter-smoother EM procedure, which refines all parameters through closed-form updates over all trajectories.
+This hybrid approach harnesses the global identifiability of tensor methods for robust initialization, while leveraging EM's superior local optimization, to achieve both reliability and efficiency.

-We validate this framework on both synthetic and real-world datasets.
-On synthetic benchmarks, the proposed Tensor-EM method achieves more reliable recovery and improved robustness compared to pure tensor methods and EM with random initialization.
-Next, we analyze neural recordings from two different experiments.
-(1) Recordings from monkey somatosensory cortex during center-out reaches in different directions, where Tensor-EM identifies distinct dynamical clusters corresponding to the reaching directions, matching supervised LDS fits per direction but achieved in a fully unsupervised manner.
-(2) Recordings from the dorsal premotor cortex while a monkey performs reaches in continuously distributed directions, where Tensor-EM succeeds in parsing the different trials into direction-specific dynamical models.
+We validate this framework on both synthetic and real-world neural datasets.
+On synthetic benchmarks, the proposed Tensor-EM method achieves more reliable recovery and improved robustness compared to (i) pure tensor methods and (ii) EM with random initialization.
+Next, we analyze neural recordings from two different experiments: (1) Recordings from monkey somatosensory cortex during center-out reaches in different directions, where Tensor-EM identifies distinct dynamical clusters corresponding to the reaching directions, matching supervised LDS fits per direction but achieved in a fully unsupervised manner; (2) Recordings from the dorsal premotor cortex while a monkey performs sequential reaches in more distributed directions, where Tensor-EM succeeds in parsing the different trials into direction-specific dynamical models.
 These results establish MoLDS as an effective framework for modeling heterogeneous neural systems, and demonstrate that Tensor-EM provides a principled and reliable solution for learning MoLDS in both synthetic and challenging real-world settings.